Advancing NIH’s Mission Through a Unified Strategy

 A central pillar of this approach is balancing scientific opportunity with mission-critical objectives.
 NIH is sharpening its focus on chronic health issues that affect Americans, including chronic childhood diseases and nutrition.
 We are also prioritizing next-generation tools such as artificial intelligence, alternative testing models, and real-world data platforms.

 Taxpayer dollars are a finite resource, entrusted to NIH officials to invest in the nation’s future.
-By transparently establishing priorities and aligning our goals, we aim to demonstrate to the American public that we take this commitment seriously—and that we are doing all we can to honor their trust.
+By transparently establishing priorities and aligning our goals, we aim to demonstrate to the American people that we take this commitment seriously—and that we are doing all we can to honor their trust.

 Jay Bhattacharya, M.D., Ph.D.